chtwilfer/NetApp-Cloud-Service-Demo-Infrastrutcture-in-Azure/README.md

                 - VNet
                 - Vnet Peering with Hub Network

+For configuring ONTAP and GFC you can use the NetApp Cloud Manager.
+Requirements:
+- Connector for NetApp Cloud Manager to Microsoft Azure - https://docs.netapp.com/us-en/occm/task_creating_connectors_azure.html#setting-up-azure-permissions-to-create-a-connector
+- NetApp Login to lauch Cloud Manager

 ## Feature Registration and enablement ANF for the subscription
-Make sure that your subscription is ready fro ANF (https://docs.microsoft.com/en-us/azure/azure-netapp-files/azure-netapp-files-register)
+Make sure that your subscription is ready fro ANF - https://docs.microsoft.com/en-us/azure/azure-netapp-files/azure-netapp-files-register

 There are some Azure NetApp Provider Features, that have to enabled at the first time you use it.
 There is a disabled section in the script after connecting to Azure and getting your subscription.